 - Night camping is not allowed at Triund peak.
 So, we recommend you to stay at any of the guest houses by Forest Department available.
 You can also book rooms at Dharamkot Village or Shiva Cafe as these two have been highly rated by our travelers.

 TravelTriangle’s Triund Trek video

-Triund is a short trek, perfect for you to test your stamina and grit.
-Also, it is a perfect weekend getaway from Delhi and Chandigarh.
+Triund trek is a short trek perfect for you to test your stamina and grit.
+Also, it is a perfect vacation from Delhi and Chandigarh if you consider the Triund trek package available.
 So, are you scrolling your calendar yet?

 Looking To Book A Holiday Package?